G-theory of root stacks and equivariant K-theory: An application of root stacks to the equivariant -theory of schemes

-By the assumptions $X$ is a regular scheme and the group $G$ is finite so for any $G$-equivariant sheaf we can always construct an equivariant locally free resolution by averaging the usual locally free resolution.
-This simple argument shows that equivariant $K$-theory of $X$ should be the same as equivariant $G$-theory.
+By assumption $X$ is a regular scheme and the group $G$ is finite so for any $G$-equivariant sheaf we can always construct an equivariant locally free resolution by averaging the usual locally free resolution.
+This simple argument shows that the equivariant $K$-theory of $X$ is the same as the equivariant $G$-theory.

 The category of $G$-equivariant sheaves on $X$ is equivalent to the category of sheaves on the quotient stack $[X/G]$ so we can see that